Palash123-4/Machine-and-Deep-Learning-in-Network-Intrusion-Detection/README.md

 learning and deep learning techniques-based anomaly detectors on a dataset which consists of a wide range of intrusions replicated in a military network environment.

+The detailed method with python implementation has been provided in **ML_project.ipynb**.
+Where the project report has been provided in **Project.pdf**